 Social media is a powerful weapon.
 For business owners, entrepreneurs, brands, influencers, and bloggers, an online presence can drastically alter their revenue.
 As a social media virtual assistant, you will be working with them to grow a loyal online audience.
-Some tasks include hunting for post-worthy pictures, editing them and posting them with SEO-friendly captions, scheduling posts, interacting with followers, responding to queries, and analyzing statistics on reach.
+Some tasks include hunting for post-worthy pictures, editing them with a good photo editor and posting them with SEO-friendly captions, scheduling posts, interacting with followers, responding to queries, and analyzing statistics on reach.

 3. Email Management

 As a virtual email assistant, you will be assisting business owners in organizing the inbox, replying to customer inquiries, follow-ups, and conducting email marketing campaigns.
 However, you won’t be able to start off as an email marketing VA without prior knowledge on autoresponders, email lists, and template designing software like ConvertKit.